Stanford University

 Christine E. Gould

 BioDr.
 Gould received her Ph.D in psychology from West Virginia University.
 She completed her internship at VA Palo Alto Health Care System and an Advanced Fellowship in Geriatrics at the GRECC.
 Dr. Gould is board certified in geropsychology.
-Her research program develops and tests tailored, self-directed mental health interventions in older adults.
-Her current funded studies are testing the efficacy of a video-delivered progressive muscle relaxation program with telephone coaching support in reducing anxiety and improving functioning and examining the use of technology by older Veterans.
-She is also is examining a mobile app-based intervention for depression in middle age and older adults.
+Her research program focuses on increasing older adults' access to mental health care.
+Her research has included development and testing of tailored, self-directed mental health interventions in older adults, including a video-delivered progressive muscle relaxation program with telephone coaching support in reducing anxiety and improving functioning and a digital mental health intervention for depression.
+She also works to help older adults learn how to use technology through qualitative research, development of educational materials, and coaching interventions.
+Her most recent work examines telehealth models of geriatric mental health care in older Veterans.
 Dr. Gould has an active interest in training future geriatric mental health clinicians and researchers.
-She provides mentorship in the following areas: geriatric mental health interventions, technology-delivered interventions for older adults, program evaluation/quality improvement, and qualitative research methods.
+She provides mentorship in the following areas: geriatric mental health interventions, technology-delivered interventions for older adults, telehealth models of care, program evaluation/quality improvement, and mixed methods research approaches.